Middle-East and Africa Flat Glass Market - Growth, Trends and Forecast (2020 - 2025)

 United Arab Emirates is Expected to Witness the Highest Growth

 The United Arab Emirates remains a fastest growing construction market in the GCC and is on track to deliver lead up to Expo 2020, with steadily improving demand from the region's building sector.
 The Dubai government has set aside a budget of AED 11.886 billion (USD 3.2 billion), for infrastructure projects.
 An estimated AED 5 billion has been allocated for Expo 2020 alone.

 Governments across the Middle East are rolling out robust initiatives to diversify their economies and shift from their reliance on oil to renewable energies, especially solar energy.
 These initiatives are also expected to bolster the growth of the market studied over the forecast period.

-In July 2018, the Dubai Electricity and Water Authority (DEWA), in collaboration with the Emirates Green Building Council (EmiratesGBC), organized the Solar Decathlon Middle East Seminar, as the country aims to provide about 75% of its total power output from clean energy, by 2050.
+The Dubai Electricity and Water Authority (DEWA), in collaboration with the Emirates Green Building Council (EmiratesGBC), organized the Solar Decathlon Middle East Seminar, as the country aims to provide about 75% of its total power output from clean energy, by 2050.

 To understand geography trends, Download Sample Report.

 The Middle-East and Africa flat glass market is consolidated in nature.
 Major players, such as AGC Inc., Saint-Gobain, and Schott AG, are well known for their brand names and aggressive branding strategies.
 The robust dealer network established by the major players increases their competitiveness and dominance in the global, as well as regional market.